Atlas 2 -- Foundation models for clinical deployment: Results

 \subsection{Comparison of resource efficient pathology foundation models}

 Table~\ref{tab:distillation_results} shows results for resource efficient models.
-Atlas 2-B and Atlas 2-S are distilled from Atlas 2 and are 24 and 91 times smaller in parameter size and 3.4 and 9 times more resource efficient for a standard-size image inference.
-The results show that Atlas 2-B and Atlas 2-S are the best performing models in 22/27 and 25/27 tasks and at least second best in 27/27 and 26/27 respectively in their respective compute category.
-Despite being more resource efficient, Atlas 2-B performs similar to or on par with larger models Atlas~\cite{alber2025atlas}, and UNI2-H~\cite{chen_towards_2024} and outperforms the larger models H-Optimus-0~\cite{hoptimus0}, Midnight-12k~\cite{KDK_Training_MICCAI2025}, and Virchow2~\cite{zimmermann_virchow_2024}.
-Atlas 2-S achieves similar performance as H-Optimus-0~\cite{hoptimus0}, Midnight-12k~\cite{KDK_Training_MICCAI2025}, and Virchow2~\cite{zimmermann_virchow_2024} despite being 4.3-7.4 times more resource efficient for a standard-size image inference.
-The models also show significantly better robustness with an improvement of 29.3 p.p.\ and 24.7 p.p.\ compared to the second best model, respectively.
-Due to a lack of reference values and model access, H0-mini~\cite{filiot2025distillingfoundationmodelsrobust} could not be compared on each robustness benchmark.
-A comparison to H0-mini~\cite{filiot2025distillingfoundationmodelsrobust} on published results shows that for the CLS+MEAN representation the average robustness on PathoROB~\cite{koemen2025pathorob} is 7.2 p.p.\ better for Atlas 2-B (88.7 vs. 81.5).
-On the CLS token evaluation for Plismbench~\cite{plismbench}, Atlas 2-B outperforms H0-mini by nearly 10 p.p.\ (63.9 vs. 54.1).
+Atlas 2-B and Atlas 2-S are distilled from Atlas~2 and are 24 and 91 times smaller in parameter size and 3.4 and 9 times more resource efficient for a standard-size image inference.
+The results show that Atlas 2-B and Atlas 2-S are the best-performing models in 27/27 and 25/27 tasks, respectively, within their compute category.
+Atlas 2-B performs on par with Pluto-4G~\cite{pluto4g} while running standard-size image inference more than twice as fast (174 vs.\ 79 img/s) and outperforms the larger models Atlas~\cite{alber2025atlas} and UNI2-H~\cite{chen_towards_2024} (66.3 vs.\ 65.4 and 65.3).
+Atlas 2-S outperforms the larger models H-Optimus-0~\cite{hoptimus0} and Virchow2~\cite{zimmermann_virchow_2024} (64.8 vs.\ 64.0 and 63.9) despite being 6.6 and 4.3 times more resource efficient for a standard-size image inference, respectively.
+The models also show remarkable robustness: Atlas 2-B and Atlas 2-S are even more robust than Atlas 2, reaching a robustness average of 86.2 and 85.9, respectively.
+Due to a lack of reference values and model access, H0-mini~\cite{filiot2025distillingfoundationmodelsrobust} could not be compared on every robustness benchmark.
+A comparison to H0-mini~\cite{filiot2025distillingfoundationmodelsrobust} on published results shows that, for the CLS+MEAN representation, the average robustness on PathoROB~\cite{koemen2025pathorob} is 11.6 p.p.\ better for Atlas 2-B (93.1 vs.\ 81.5).
+On the CLS token evaluation for Plismbench~\cite{plismbench}, Atlas 2-B outperforms H0-mini by 4.4 p.p.\ (58.5 vs.\ 54.1).